 The OECD Guidelines for Multinational Enterprises (MNEs) are a set of recommendations addressed by states adhering to the OECD Declaration on International Investment and Multinational Enterprises to multinational enterprises operating in or from these states.
-Since the 2000 revision (the latest revision was in 2011), the OECD Guidelines mandate that adhering states to set up National Contact Points (NCPs) “for undertaking promotional activities, handling enquiries and contributing to the resolution of issues that arise relating to the implementation of the Guidelines in specific instances”.
+Since the 2000 revision (the latest revision was in 2011), the OECD Guidelines mandate that adhering states to set up National Contact Points (NCPs) “for undertaking promotional activities, handling inquiries and contributing to the resolution of issues that arise relating to the implementation of the Guidelines in specific instances”.
 By 2017, 46 NCPs had been established in 48 adhering states.

 First adopted in 1976, the OECD Guidelines for MNEs provide guidance for responsible business conduct in areas such as: human rights, labour rights, environment, information disclosure, combating bribery, consumer interests, competition, taxation, and intellectual property rights.
 The 2011 revision of the Guidelines added a chapter on Human Rights aligned with the language of the UN Guiding Principles on Business and Human Rights (UNGPs).
 The UN Guiding Principles on Business and Human Rights (UNGPs) refer to the NCPs in the Commentary to Guiding Principle 25, where they are listed among State-based grievance mechanisms.